totem-tech/documentation/README.md

 <h3>Totem Live Accounting  is built on the idea that accounting ledgers should be able to communicate directly with each other, anywhere in the world, in real-time.</h3>

 To achieve this we are in the process of developing a custom built blockchain runtime and a peer-to-peer network, coupled with a full set of account posting recipes to create - what we believe to be  - one of the first fully decentralised non-finance products for business and consumers anywhere.

 > **You can think of Totem like a globally available, dedicated public network for accounting data with a modern, intuitive, usable front-end app.**

+## Totem | Live Accounting is part of the Polkadot Ecosystem.

 <h4>Technically speaking, Totem is delivering a fully functional accounting ledger attached to every blockchain wallet on its network.</h4>